 Long Rock is a Site of Specific Scientific Interest (SSSI), Ramsar site and Special Protected Area (SPA) which is of significant international importance for the wildlife that is present there, particularly wintering roosting and feeding birds and summer nesting birds.
 Both of these bird populations have suffered a significant decline at Long Rock over the past 30 years.

-reroute the path closest to the shingle beach to maximise the habitat availability for birds and reduce how close people and dogs can get to sensitive wildlife
+reroute the paths closest to the shingle beach to maximise the habitat availability for birds and reduce how close people and dogs can get to sensitive wildlife

-fence off the rerouted path so the sensitive habitats and species are not disturbed
+fence off the rerouted paths so the sensitive habitats and species are not disturbed

 resurface and fence the central path with a permeable substrate to improve accessibility and make it wide enough (nine metres in total) for users to easily pass each other